momchil-terziev/momchil-terziev.github.io/Students/research-topics.md

 ### 9. Investigation into near-wall layer distribution for ship CFD

 When meshing a ship CFD case, we distribute near-wall cells in the boundary layer of the hull.
 We use either a high Reynolds or low Reynolds number approach leading to high $$y^+$$ or low $$y^+$$ meshes.
-In this project, the the thickness of this layer, its layer distribution and $$y^+$$ value of each layer will be varied to investigate the best meshing technique and provide recommendations for general cases.
+In this project, the thickness of this layer, its layer distribution and $$y^+$$ value of each layer will be varied to investigate the best meshing technique and provide recommendations for general cases.

 ### 10. Steady and/or unsteady ship-ship hydrodynamic interaction in confined water